DoTheEvo/ANGRYsearch/README.md

 ### How to make it work on your system:

-* Arch has [AUR package](https://aur.archlinux.org/packages/angrysearch/), so you can install it from there
+* Arch has [AUR package](https://aur.archlinux.org/packages/angrysearch/), includes scandir installation

 for other distros: